shkuznetsov/gulp-minify-inline/README.md

 ### Options

-Use `options.minifyInline` to pass arguments directly to the `gulp-minify-inline` task.

 Right now the following options are supported:

-* `options.minifyInline.jsSelector [default:'script']`: If included, this is passed to cheerio as the primary selector for determining which inline tags are processed as JS.
-* `options.minifyInline.cssSelector [default:'style']`: If included, this is passed to cheerio as the primary selector for determining which inline tags are processed as CSS.

-Use `options.js` to pass parameters to UglifyJS2 (for documetation refer to [the project homepage](https://github.com/mishoo/UglifyJS2)) or set it to `false` to disable JS uglification.
+* `js` contains parameters to pass to UglifyJS2 (for documetation refer to [the project homepage](https://github.com/mishoo/UglifyJS2)).
+Set it to `false` to disable JS uglification globally.
+* `jsSelector` passed to cheerio as a selector for script tags.
+This allows you to avoid uglification of certain script tags (e.g. ones containing templates or other non-JS payload).
+Default: `'script'`.

-Use `options.css` to pass parameters to clean-css (for documetation refer to [the project homepage](https://github.com/jakubpawlowicz/clean-css)) or set it to `false` to disable CSS minification.
+* `css` contains parameters to pass to clean-css (for documetation refer to [the project homepage](https://github.com/jakubpawlowicz/clean-css)).
+Set it to `false` to disable CSS minification globally.
+* `cssSelector` passed to cheerio as a selector for style tags.
+This allows you to avoid minification of certain style tags.
+Default: `'style'`.

 ## LICENSE